aardaa-1/DI725-Term-Project/README.md

 notebooks/phase2/DI725_TermProject_Phase2.ipynb
 ```

+4. For Phase 2, run the notebook from top to bottom.
+The Phase 1 PoC cells are kept unchanged, and the Phase 2 improvements start under the "PHASE 2" section.

 ## Notes

-The dataset, model checkpoints, and large output files are intentionally excluded from this repository.
+The dataset, model checkpoints, trained weights, W&B local logs, and large output files are intentionally excluded from this repository.

 This repository is used to track the project code, configuration, documentation, and reproducibility files.